martinwork/pxt-coderdojo-controller/hardware/README.md

 ## Step 5: Solder the Edge connector
 The EDGE connector is preferably soldered with a soldering iron as it is not clear if it can withstand 240 degrees hot air required for lead-free soldering.
 Use extra flux to create smooth joints.

-## Step 6: Solder the trough hole parts
+## Step 6: Solder the through hole parts
 Next, solder the switches and the speaker with a soldering iron and soldering wire.
 Cut off the excess leads and smoothen the sharp edged at the back with a small file or sanding paper (be careful to not damage the pcb)

 ## Step 7: Mount the battery box and Solder the trough hole parts